 Above,the 1707 Stephen Hopkins House, the oldest surviving house from the original Towne Street along the Providence River, was moved up the hill to Benefit Street in 1927.
 Like many of those original houses, it housed enslaved people as in this third floor room.

-Contemporary painting below by Blackburn in the Visitors’ Center depicts Providence as it might have looked in 1650.
+Contemporary painting above: Bottom by Blackburn in the Visitors’ Center depicts Providence as it might have looked in 1650.
 Top illustration (source unknown) of how Providence might have looked before colonial settlement.
 Click to enlarge.